4site-interactive-studios/4site-wordpress-promotions-examples/FWW/fww-test-guide.md

 You will create:

-- Promo A: Control/Variant A
+- Promo A: Control/Variant A - One Col Variant

-- Promo B: Test/Variant B
+- Promo B: Test/Variant B - Multistep Varian

-- Promo C: Ad Blocker
+- Promo C: Ad Blocker - One Col Adblocker Variant

-- Promo D: RAW Test Logic
+- Promo D: RAW Test Logic - Controls the test logic

-### 3.1 Promo A: Control
+### 3.1 Promo A: One Col Variant

 1. In WordPress, go to **Promotions** and create a new promo.

-2. Configure it as you normally would for your standard Multistep Promo:
+2. Configure it as you normally would for your standard One-Col Promo:

    1. Choose visibility “Turned On” to start

-   2. Select the first Promo-Type:
+   2. Select EN Lightbox Promo-Type and update all the relevant fields.

-      - Title should follow easy to follow naming conventions
+      - Naming Recommendation: Title should follow easy to follow naming conventions

         - **[Year] - OneVsMultistep - Promo Variant A - 1 of 3**

-      - Update Content: Headline, copy, imagery

-      - Add the new Engaging Networks Multistep form’s URL: paste the URL for **Form A – Control**

-      - Display rules: Target the correct pages, audiences, and conditions
+      - Set the correct display rules: Target the correct pages, audiences, and conditions

+      - Regularly "Save" your updates by saving your Draft/Publishing /or Updating the Promo.

+      -To make sure the Promo is not yet visible, change the visibility under the Title of the Promo.
+Select "Turned Off"

+      - Please note, when making any updates to the Promo, you must save your work reguarlary by ensuring that you are "updateing" the promo.
+If you have not updated the promo your changes will not take place.

+      - To see and test your Promo, it must be "Turned on" and "Publised"

 3. Save and **note the Post ID** for this promo.

    - This is the numeric ID in the URL or in the admin (4Site will use this in the controller code).

+   - This can be found in two different places.
+In the URL of the Promo edit screen

+   - The Promotion Dashboard - Look for the colomn "Promo" and save the ID with which varation it is associated with.

 ### 3.2 Promo B: Variant